 ![]() |

-The disagreement with observation is now supported by three years of B meson decay data.
-It seems that the Standard model alone is not able to explain the phenomenon of matter-antimatter asymmetry.
-A new theory called leptogenesis (Figure 07, also known as baryogenesis) suggests that an exceptionally heavy but unstable breed of Majorana neutrino existed in the very early universe.
+baryogenesis) suggests that an exceptionally heavy but unstable breed of Majorana neutrino existed in the very early universe.
 Their subsequent decay generated more anti-leptons than leptons.
-A mechanism then converted 1/3 of the excess anti-leptons into baryons leading to the imbalance between matter and antimatter at the dawn of time.
-Theoretical analysis shows that leptogenesis works best when the neutrino masses are in the range 0.1 ev - 1 Mev; and the reheating temperature must be larger than 109 Gev. |
+A mechanism called "Sphaleron" then converted 1/3 of the excess anti-leptons into baryons leading to the imbalance between matter and antimatter at the dawn of time.
+Theoretical analysis shows that leptogenesis works best when the neutrino masses are in the range 0.1 ev - 1 mev; the mass of the Majorana neutrino and the reheating temperature must be larger than 109 Gev. |

 Figure 07 Leptogenesis |